Artist's rendering of the future, new 10,000 sq. ft. Alvarado Public

 Horne Signs. |

-for the new library project, the public is being asked to donate $25.00 to
+for the library project, the public was asked to donate $25 to

-Meg Barrow proposed the idea and has made colorful certificates to be
+Meg Barrow, who at that time was the Library Board's Treasurer, proposed the idea and made colorful certificates to be

 given to sponsors in appreciation of their contribution to the library

 project.
-Sponsors' names will also be engraved on plaques which will be
+Sponsors' names were engraved on plaques, which have been

 Adults